BlakeBouchard/ultra-flavour/content/articles/2024/09/The Next Wave of Character Fantasy.md

 Like Draw Steel, Daggerheart also diverges quite strongly from the core assumptions of D&D. Specifically, it adds a "fail forward" or "random complications" system to its core dice mechanic, which makes the game feel much more like a "Powered by the Apocalypse" type game than most other games in the D&D tradition would.

 This philosophy extends to its combat, which is much more based around meta-currencies than strict initiative ordering.
-Players take actions in whichever order they please, and can even take multiple turns in a row, though each action they take fills up the GM's "action token" pool, which determines how many actions their NPCs can take when control shifts to them.
+Players take actions in whichever order they please, and can even take multiple turns in a row, though each action they ~~take fills up the GM's "action token" pool, which determines how many actions their NPCs can take when control shifts to them~~.
+EDIT: Haha whoops, this became untrue literally as I was typing it out!

 As in other "Neo-Trad" games, the characters are the primary drivers of the action.
 The storytelling prompts emerge primarily from the players' action rolls, specifically from the "Hope/Fear" outcomes of the roll.
 This mechanic alone changes how you can run a D&D game.
 The GM no longer acts as the primary storyteller, but rather is required to react much more to what the players are doing.